fpco/terraform-aws-foundation/packer/kubespray-base-ami/README.md

 `NOTE`: Make sure to change the aws profile as well as `--region` and `--key-name` accordingly.

-Create the neccessary `packer.vars` file:
+Create the necessary `packer.vars` file:

     cat << EOF > packer.vars
     {